 HARMAN as an Enabler for Non-Intrusive Elderly Care Solutions

 HARMAN has constantly been a leader in providing healthcare IoT services.
-With our digitally-enabled, consumer-centered healthcare solutions, we are constantly working towards enabling the revolutionization of elderly healthcare.
-From product engineering for portable diagnostic devices to enabling smart home solutions with easy access to personal emergency response systems and remote-monitoring - HARMAN is constantly collaborating with various healthcare stakeholders (providers, payers, pharmaceuticals) to ensure better personalized care for individuals.
+With our digitally-enabled, consumer-centered healthcare management solutions, we are constantly working towards enabling the revolutionization of elderly healthcare.
+From product engineering for portable diagnostic devices to enabling smart home solutions with easy access to personal emergency response systems and remote-monitoring - HARMAN DTS is constantly collaborating with various healthcare stakeholders (providers, payers, pharmaceuticals) to ensure better personalized care for individuals.

 To know more about how we at HARMAN are enabling quality care to the elderly with our solution, download the case study here.